 In a time when there’s a gadget for everything, it can be easy to amass clutter.
-Enter the immersion blender (also known as a hand blender or wand blender), an all-around great kitchen tool that is most commonly associated with whipping up smooth soups and salad dressings but can actually do just about anything.
+Enter the immersion blender (also known as an immersion hand blender or wand blender), an all-around great kitchen tool that is most commonly associated with whipping up smooth soups and salad dressings but can actually do just about anything.
 And with forecasting firm Zion Market Research predicting that the immersion-blender market will be worth US$611.5 million by 2030 (up from $318.4 million in 2022), the appliance has become a go-to for home chefs and professionals because of its mega-functionality.

 Eva Chin, the Toronto-based chef behind the neo-Chinese supper club The Soy Luck Club, says that her immersion blender is among her most-used kitchen tools because of how much it can do, especially relative to how much counter real estate it takes up.
 (Spoiler alert: They’re often small enough to tuck into a drawer.)
 She uses it to blend up gravies, blitz together speedy yogurt dips with herbs and create sauces.
 But her favourite use is for mixing batter.
 “I can make pancakes with my immersion blender in five minutes,” she says.